The Marketing of Associations and OrganizationsBy Tom Dougherty

 AAA as an example

-All processes are designed to serve a purpose and all groups regardless of their subject content fall somewhere on this axis.
-In some cases the purpose may be stronger than the process and in others the process may be stronger.
+We design all processes to serve a purpose, and all groups, regardless of their subject content, fall somewhere on this axis.
+In some cases, the purpose may be stronger than the process, and in others, the process may be more vigorous.

-The lower part of the horizontal axis in marketing associations represents “category descriptor.”
+The lower part of the horizontal axis in marketing associations represents the “category descriptor.”

 The upper portion of the marketing associations axis shows “beliefs (precept).”

-This describes the core value and belief systems the group has aligned themselves with.
-Aligned to make them more relevant in the marketplace.
-It is at this end of the axis were group have the most potential to “steal” market share.
+This describes the core value and belief systems the group has aligned themselves with and aligned to make them more relevant in the marketplace.
+At this end of the axis, groups have the most potential to “steal” market share.

-The higher a group can position themselves on this axis the better.
-Generally, if a group can position themselves anywhere north of the xy intersect they will have a profound competitive advantage.
-As has already been stated, most groups are currently below the xy axis.
+The higher a group can position themselves on this axis, the better.
+Generally, if a group can position themselves anywhere north of the XY intersect, they will have a profound competitive advantage.
+As has already stated, most groups are currently below the XY axis.

-Ideally, if a group can focus the marketing associations position north of the xy intersect.
-And, to the left of horizontal axis, the competitive advantage effect will even be more profound.
-This is by far the best position to attract the most members who hold the closest set of beliefs.
+Ideally, if a group can focus, the marketing associations position north of the XY intersect.
+And, to the left of the horizontal axis, the competitive advantage effect will even be more profound.
+This is the best position to attract the most members who hold the closest set of beliefs.

-A value system is the foundation of all associations, groups like the Christian Coalition, many church groups, some political parties, and even the KKK were founded based on a value system.
+A value system is the foundation of all associations, groups like the Christian Coalition, many church groups, political parties, and even the KKK.

-Conversely, AARP, or the Association for the Advancement of Retired Persons was formed to satisfy a need.
-But, has also developed itself out of the core beliefs and value system of its target.
+Conversely, to satisfy a need, AARP or the Association for the Advancement of Retired Persons formed.
+But it has also developed itself out of the core beliefs and value system of its target.

-In a brand based on values or “precepts” the value is not stated as such.
-It is inferred.
+We infer a brand based on values or “precepts,” They don’t state the value.
 In this case, the precept that guides AARP is the belief that people over 50 deserve it.

-This is what we would call a ruling precept.
-Because it is the foundation of many other precepts or beliefs.
+We would call a ruling precept because it is the foundation of many other precepts or beliefs.
 Like “I believe that I sometimes need help to be heard.”

 “I believe hard work gets results,” or “I believe that things get better with age.”

-Each of these beliefs or precepts fall neatly under the umbrella of, “I believe that I am deserving.”
+Each of these beliefs or precepts falls neatly under the umbrella of, “I believe that I am deserving.”

 For many, NOT being a member of AARP is like chopping off their arm.
-AARP represents who their members believe they are.
+AARP represents who its members believe they are.
 Figure 3 shows AARP’s relative position compared to other groups.

 A Second Filter when Marketing Associations

-By saying they are for folks that are 50 and over they are also saying they are not for people under 50.
+By saying they are for those 50 and over, they are also saying they are not for people under 50.
 Why is this so important?

-Remember, the price of clarity is the risk of offence.
-Clear, cohesive, and consistent messaging both internally and externally are any brands best friend.
+Remember, the price of clarity is the risk of offense.
+Clear, cohesive, and consistent messaging both internally and externally is any brand’s best friend.
 To be clear, we must tell our target both who we are and are not for.

 So many brands, especially those that fall into the general categories of associations, organizations, and groups, forget to act like a brand.
-They are in fact a brand and a business.
-And, People are being pulled in more and more directions.
+They are, in fact, a brand and a business.
+And they are pulling people in more and more directions.

 These groups need to focus on a belief system or precept rather than function (mountain biking, marketing, etc.).
 That’s why rebranding a professional association is innovative.